chalmers-revere/opendlv-ui-default/README.md

 ```

 Now, point your webbrowser to the IP address and port 8000 where you
-started this microservice to see any currently exchanged messages.
+started this microservice to see the hosted files.

 ## License
 This project is released under the terms of the GNU GPLv3 License - [![License: GPLv3](https://img.shields.io/badge/license-GPL--3-blue.svg